-The perception of Westerners is based on the viewer's construction of social reality and the extent to which acceptance exists for television constructed image of Western reality and further the degree to which the viewers is prepared to substitute that reality and therefore identify for his or her own norms and values.
 The study recommends that no further time should be wasted in apportioning blames to individuals or bodies for their roles in the cultural imperialism issue.
-The cultural media domination that does exist in the Nigeria content can only take place within the complicity and social consent of the dominated cultures and Nigerian students as well as other audience members seen to offer willing compliance.
-However, the following recommendations are put forward as means of putting an end to our cultural values genocide and communication neocolonialism.
-The study also recommends that the Nigerian journalists should be aware of their responsibilities towards the community which is the principle way of helping development.
+The cultural media domination that does exist in the Ghana content can only take place within the complicity and social consent of the dominated cultures and Ghana students as well as other audience members seen to offer willing compliance.
+However, the following recommendations are put forward as means of putting an end to our cultural values genocide and communication neo-colonialism.
+The study also recommends that the Ghana journalists should be aware of their responsibilities towards the community which is the principle way of helping development.
 As long as they realizes that the conduct of their duty and bearing in mind what is good for the society, then they will always guard against feeding their audience with imperialistic messages.
 Finally, the broadcast houses should also create and project an in-house policy requiring that staff must air their indigenous name at least while on air.
 This will make people especially the students to identify themselves as Africans and not imitators of Europeans and Americans.
-This recommendation may sound trivial but it will likely go a long way to restoring the pride of being Africans or Nigerian students.
+This recommendation may sound trivial but it will likely go a long way to restoring the pride of being Africans or Ghana students.